Canaveral National Seashore: History

 In 1961 NASA selected Cape Canaveral as the primary launch location for space exploration.
 Soon afterwards, NASA undertook acquisition of over 100 square miles of lands along the barrier island, Mosquito Lagoon, and mainland areas as a launch buffer.
 In 1963 NASA and the Department of Interior reached agreement to dedicate 25,000 acres as Merritt Island National Wildlife Refuge.
 Over the next decade the refuge was expanded to 140,000 acres.
 That same year Florida passed a bond issue to acquire lands for state parks and began purchasing lands along the barrier island south of Turtle Mound which had previously been acquired a state historical site.

 By 1968 there was growing community support for establishment of a national seashore.
 During this time artist-environmentalist Doris Leeper led efforts to stop proposed developments on the barrier island.
 On April 26, 1968, the Volusia County Board of Commissioners passed Resolution No. 68-51 requesting the Department of the Interior to establish a National Seashore on the east coast of Volusia County, Florida.
 In 1968, William "Bill" Chappell and Lou Frey were elected to Congress and introduced legislation to establish the seashore.
 On April 5 and 6, 1974, Congressman Roy Taylor, chairman of the house subcommittee on National Parks and Recreation, brought a congressional party to review the proposed site.
 A second group, including chairman of the Senate National Parks and Recreation Committee, Senator Alan Bible, visited on April 19.
 Things then began to progress quickly.
 Florida State Parks committed to transfer approximately 4,000 acres of lands it had already acquired to the proposed seashore.
 On the other hand, the Department of Interior raised questions about possible conflicts with rocket launches at Cape Canaveral.
 The House passed the Seashore Act on December 3, with the Senate following suit on December 17.
 Still objecting, Department of Interior urged a veto of the bill, but on January 3, 1975, President Gerald Ford signed the bill into law.
-For many years Rep. Frey credited Doris Leeper as "the driving force behind establishment of Canaveral National Seashore."
+For many years, Representative Frey credited Doris Leeper as "the driving force behind establishment of Canaveral National Seashore".